decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 #### credentialStatus

-The issued VC MAY include a `credentialStatus` property
+The issued VC MAY include a `credentialStatus` property.

-When `credentialStatus` is deinfed it MUST use StatusList2021 , as defined in section 5.1 of [[ref: Status List 2021]].
+When `credentialStatus` is deinfed, it MUST use StatusList2021 , as defined in section 5.1 of [[ref: Status List 2021]].

 StatusList2021 MUST be discovered using either DID Relative URLs stored in an ID Hub or HTTPS URL.

 An Issuer of a VC MAY have an ID Hub serviceEndpoint in the Issuer's DID Document.
-ID Hubs are the single endpoint to look up objects associated with a DID, as defined in [Identity-Hub].
+ID Hubs are the single endpoint to look up objects associated with a DID, defined in [[ref: Identity Hub (0.0.1 Predraft)]].

 Below is a non-normative example of a DID Document that includes a serviceEndpoint:

 ```json